-- The evolution of the human diet from the Stone Age to the American diet today ... and in 2100 - What's good (and not so good) about African, American, Asian, and Latin American diets - Understand how whole, unprocessed foods enhance health - How animal agriculture promotes climate change ... and how the problem could be reduced. - Obesity/chronic disease epidemics ... causes and cures - People of diverse backgrounds who changed how we eat ...And More Exhibits
+- The evolution of the human diet from the Stone Age 15,000 years ago to the American diet today and out to 2100 - Special Features of African, American, Asian, and Latin American diets - Understand how whole, unprocessed foods enhance health - See how animal agriculture promotes climate change...and how the problem could be reduced. - Obesity/chronic disease epidemics...causes and cures - Six people who changed how we eat-for better worse More Possible Exhibits...

-- Unwelcome dinner guests: harmful bacteria, food additives, heavy metals, endocrine disruptors - Global cuisines are now American cuisines - Deceptive marketing and food quackery: how not to get tricked - Scandalous!
-Marketing unhealthy foods to children - Food waste-from farm to home, and how to reduce it - The scandal of hunger-why it persists and how to solve it The Museum's Impact
+- Unwelcome dinner guests: harmful bacteria, food additives, heavy metals, endocrine disruptors - Global cuisines are now American cuisines - Deceptive marketing-and how not to get tricked - Scandalous: Marketing unhealthy foods to children - The problem of food waste and how to reduce it - Tasting strange vegetables - Help build a Junk Food Hall of Shame & Great Food Hall of Fame - Famine and hunger-why they persist and how to solve the problem The Museum's Impact

-This permanent institution will provide children, adults, and public leaders with objective information on sometimes controversial topics).
-Extending the Museum's Reach Pop-up and traveling exhibits, school visits, media publicity, and internetbased events will reach people far beyond the building.
-Inspire Encourage visitors to eat healthier and help solve local and global foodrelated problems.
+Inform This permanent institution will provide children, adults, and public leaders with objective information (on sometimes controversial topics) about one of the most important things in their lives Extending the Museum's Reach Pop-up and traveling exhibits, school visits, media publicity, and internet-based events will reach people far beyond the building Inspire Encourage, people, partly by example, to help solve local and global food-related problems

 The Food Museum's Broader Role...

-Involvement In-person talks and debates, community meetings, and lessons on cooking healthy and delicious meals
+In-Person Talks Host in-person talks and debates, community meetings, and lessons on cooking healthy and delicious meals

-Build Connections Connect visitors with organizations working to improve the food system
+Connect visitors with organizations working to solve food-related problems